WSAttachment

 Usage

 You can attach files using the WSAttachment attribute.
-Files may be sent in either the request or the response.
+Files can be sent in the request or the response.
 To receive files in a request, include one or more input parameters with the WSAttachment attribute.
 The client must provide an absolute path for each file parameter when calling the function.

-To reduce the risk of code injection, you may provide a regular expression that restricts allowed filenames.
-For example, a simple filename with extension (letters, digits, underscore, and dash only): WSAttachment = "[a-zA-Z0-9_]*\.[a-zA-Z0-9_]*".
+To reduce the risk of code injection, you can provide a regular expression that restricts allowed filenames.
+For example, the following pattern permits a simple filename with an extension, allowing only letters, digits, and underscores:

-The GWS validates the filename against the given pattern, and raises error-42 if the regex pattern is incorrect or the validation fails.
-The WSAttachment attribute expects a regular expression that follows libxml2/POSIX syntax.
-For more information on using regular expressions, see the XML Schema specification.
+The GWS validates the incoming filename against the specified pattern.
+It raises error-42 if the regular expression is invalid or if the filename does not match the expected format.
+The WSAttachment attribute uses regular expressions that follow libxml2/POSIX syntax.
+For more information about regular expressions, refer to the XML Schema (external link) specification.

-The file attachment MIME type can be set by the WSMedia attribute.
-If WSMedia is not specified, the engine accepts it as the OpenAPI specification for all file types, "*/*" .
+You can control the MIME type of the attached file with the WSMedia attribute.
+If WSMedia is not specified, the engine accepts all file types, following the OpenAPI wildcard MIME type "*/*".

 Example WSAttachment with WSMedia